hitch22/hitoriASP/README.md

 Then, click on solve button to solve the puzzle.
 Reset button can be used to clear the input box grid.
 The program will display a message box if no answer can be found.

 The program will not work and display the error messages with no solutions if required dependencies are not met or not installed.
+The ASP business logic is in *.lp extension.

 ![Screenshot](screenshot.jpg)